carlosramirezmg/carlosramirezmg.github.io/README.md

 # Welcome.
-# We are working to build an amaizing web.
+# WWe are working to build an amazing web.